MatePocs/boardgame_recommendation/README.md

 # Boardgame Recommendation System

 ## Summary
-In this project, I collect the user ratings from [BoardgameGeek](https://boardgamegeek.com/)'s top 100 games, and train a collaborative-filtering recommendation system on it.
+In this project, I collect the user ratings from [BoardgameGeek](https://boardgamegeek.com/)'s top 100 games and train a collaborative-filtering recommendation system.
 The user enters a few games with their ratings, and the model returns a list of games the user would probably rate high.

 ## Keywords
-BeatifulSoup, Web Scraping, API requests, Collaborative-Filtering Recommender Systems, Scikit-Surprise, Cross-Validation, K-Nearest Neighbour, Singular Value Decomposition, Stochastic Gradient Descent, Alternating Least Squares,
+BeatifulSoup, Web Scraping, API requests, Collaborative-Filtering Recommender Systems, Scikit-Surprise, Cross-Validation, K-Nearest Neighbour, Singular Value Decomposition, Stochastic Gradient Descent, Alternating Least Squares

 ## Links
 I published a series of articles on the topic in Towards Data Science, see the links below: